sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 Asking the developer should only be used as a last resort.

-By showing that you are able to take the time to do the research and that you are able to formulate a "smart" question, it also gives "hackers" the impression that you aim to maintain a level of professionalism, and that you do not intended to waste their time.
+By showing that you are able to take the time to do the research and that you are able to formulate a "smart" question, it also gives "hackers" the impression that you aim to maintain a level of professionalism, and that you do not intend to waste their time.
 This may even result in making connections with these "hackers" because you have proven that you are capable of such problem solving skills, which may benefit your career in the long run.

 ## So, What Does A Smart Question Look Like?
-The following entry displays a user that had asked for help
+The following entry displays a ReactJS related question, where the user wanted to know how to activate a progress bar countdown after the pushing of a button to show the amount of time before the button was to be active again.

 ```
-I am trying to activate a progressbar countdown after I push abutton.
+Q: I am trying to activate a progressbar countdown after I push abutton.
 So the button will be disabled for 90 seconds.
 After the
 progressbar arrived to 90, the button will be active again.
 How to do that?